 Metal roofing installation can be an appealing improvement to traditional asphalt shingles.
 This is a massive upgrade to your existing roof.
 Metal roofing can not only save energy, but for several years, several forms of metal will survive the elements.

 Although the construction process can be done as an advanced DIY job, depending on the type of panels or shingles you choose, it is difficult and can differ slightly.
 With one or two volunteers and fall safety devices built for roof work, we suggest that you complete this job.

 Install Metal Roofing On Your House: Step-by-Step Guide

 Metal roofing is not an easy task and is normally done by expert roofing installation experts in Cape Cod.
 However, you can also do it yourself.

-This tutorial will show you the styles of metal roofs and will provide you with step-by-step guidance on how to build a metal roof.
+This tutorial will show you the styles of metal roofs and will provide you with step-by-step guidance on how to install a metal roof on a house.